 Judge Rules News Agencies Cannot Use Twitter Photos Without Permission

-For example, Facebook in the early days provided a great business tool in the way it brought traffic to commercial websites and business pages.
-Then, more recently, Facebook curbed the amount of views a post gets on a business page to a fraction of the views it used to get and now asks that you pay for advrtising in order to reach your followers.
+For example, Facebook in the early days provided a great business tool.
+More in the way it brought traffic to commercial websites and business pages.
+Then, more recently, Facebook curbed the amount of views a post gets on a business page to a fraction of the views it used to get.
+They now asks that you pay for advertising in order to reach your followers.

 Getty Sell Out…Just Like Instagram?

-Another disturbing story, this time from Getty, one if the world’s leaders in providing stock imagery.
-It appears that they did a shady deal with Google Docs in that Getty handed over usage rights for many of their library images to Google users to use freely when creating documents.
+Another disturbing story, this time from Getty, one of the world's leaders in providing stock imagery.
+It appears that they did a shady deal with Google Docs.
+A deal that meant Getty handed over usage rights for many of their library images to Google users to use freely when creating documents.

 When is a Photo Not a Photo?

 …when it's photo-realism art!
 I have always found this attention to detail absolutely amazing since one of our members had a friend of his do a drawing of my kids.